Mohamed-Sa3ieed/Web-Development/landing-page/README.md

 - app.js	contains various listeners and Intersection Observers to achieve the project required dynamics README.md	has a brief description of the project

-## Brief explanation
+## Description

-The project is a completion of the starter code found at https://github.com/udacity/fend/tree/refresh-2019/projects/landing-page
-This version includes the following updates
+The project is a completion of the starter code found at https://github.com/udacity/fend/tree/refresh-2019/projects/landing-page which represents a basic landing page layout, but this version includes the following features to be responsiveness:
 * Dynamic generated navigation items based on the provided sections
-* Add an active state to your navigation items and the current section when the section is in the viewport.
+* Add an active state to your navigation items when a section is in the viewport.
-* Hide fixed navigation bar while not scrolling (it should still be present on page load).
+* Hiding fixed navigation bar while not scrolling (it should still be present on page load).
 	* achived by setTimeout and clearTimeout functions.
-* Add a scroll to top button on the page that’s only visible when the user scrolls below the fold of the page.
+* Adding a scroll to top button on the page that’s only visible when the user scrolls below the fold of the page.

+## Prerequisite

+There is no prerequesite needed at all except to have a working browser, so once you downloaded the folder you can take alook of it in action by clicking on index.html page.

+## Installation
+The project can be considered as a frontend template, so there is no installations for libraries, backend engines or even a server setup (like tomcat).
+Just download change the sections data to meet your need and it will adapt the navigation bar accordingly "as long as you keeping the same HTML structure".

+## Runtime Environment
+The project is a frontend webpage so it can work on any operating system, and it has been tested on two browsers (Chrome, Fire Fox) whith no compitability issues.